 - This gives women the freedom to time their pregnancies to fit in with a more independent lifestyle.

-- It also allows them freedom to follow other paths such as study and employment, and releases them from dependence on the men.
+- It also allows them freedom to follow other paths such as study and employment.

 - It has liberated them from uncontrolled large families (they can still have them but now it's by choice).